Hunt Down the Freeman: Plot

 During the Black Mesa incident (Half-Life), U.S. Marine Corps Sergeant Mitchell Shephard (Mick Lauer), part of the Hazardous Environment Combat Unit (HECU), is deployed with his squad to the Black Mesa Research Facility to cover-up the incident and kill Gordon Freeman, a Black Mesa researcher resisting the cover-up operation.
 A person in an HEV suit, implied to be Freeman, ambushes and kills Shephard's squad members and severely wounds him.
-Shephard is recovered and rushed to a hospital in nearby Albuquerque, New Mexico; before he loses consciousness, Shephard is approached by the G-Man (Rick), who cryptically promises him "authority, power, and time" in exchange for killing Freeman "when the time comes".
+Shephard is recovered and rushed to a hospital in nearby Albuquerque, New Mexico; before he loses consciousness, Shephard is approached by the G-Man, who cryptically promises him "authority, power, and time" in exchange for killing Freeman "when the time comes".

 When Shephard comes to, he finds the hospital abandoned and learns Earth is being invaded by the Combine.
 Shephard fights his way out of the hospital and through Albuquerque, linking up with National Guardsman Nick (Alexander Beltman) and Black Ops agent Adam (Vincent Cyr) along the way.
 In a transit station, they meet an Army Rangers unit led by Colonel Cue (Michael Green) and learn from a radio broadcast from the President of the United States (Keemstar) that the world's governments have surrendered to the Combine seven hours into the invasion to avoid human extinction.
 The group decides to flee to California to seek refuge on the Pacific Ocean, per Cue's belief that the Combine lack naval capabilities.
 However, their train out of New Mexico is attacked by the Combine, and only Shephard, Nick, and Adam survive.

 In Nevada, the trio links up with another Rangers unit led by Lieutenant Harvey (Jonathan Benlolo) and escapes with them to the Pacific Northwest.
 Coming across a port, Shephard finds the container ship Avalon Vale and its captain, Roosevelt (Oliver Colton).
 Nick accuses Shephard of being cursed, pointing out that both of his commanding officers, Cue and Harvey, died in the escape.
 Roosevelt takes command of Shephard's men, but he is killed when the Combine attack the ship.
 Shephard is placed in charge of the survivors and forms his own private army operating out of the Avalon Vale.